How can I get notifications of new additions to the list?

 The easiest ones: There are several activists and journalists in Russia that physically visit graveyards and report on recent military graves.
 These are usually as easy as translating the name, identifying the rank from the image on the grave, and running some quick Google/Yandex searches to figure out their unit.

 The hardest ones: Sometimes there is just a picture of a dead Russian officer wearing a Major's star on his shoulders.
 No name, no unit info, no date or location.
 These suck.
-It involves parsing out the EXIF data from the photo (if it exists) to get a timestamp and location where the photo was taken; trying to figure out what unit may have been in the right place at the right time; gathering as many pictures as I can from that unit (parade pictures, award ceremonies, graduations, etc.); then running facial recognition on the corpse (assuming the face is visible and in good enough condition) against those images.
-If I get a hit, I can try to find a name and proceed through all the steps above.
-If I get nothing from any of the steps above, it goes into the "keep an eye out for any other info" folder.
+It involves parsing out the EXIF data from the photo (if it exists) to get a timestamp and location where the photo was taken; trying to figure out what unit may have been in the right place at the right time; gathering as many pictures as we can from that unit (parade pictures, award ceremonies, graduations, etc.); then running facial recognition on the corpse (assuming the face is visible and in good enough condition) against those images.
+If we get a hit, we can try to find a name and proceed through all the steps above.
+If we get nothing from any of the steps above, it goes into the "keep an eye out for any other info" folder.